spieglt/FlyingCarpet/README.md

 + Cross-platform: Mac, Windows, and now Linux!

++ Transfer multiple files at once, without losing progress if the transfer is interrupted or canceled.

 + Speeds over 120mbps (with laptops close together).

 + Does not use Bluetooth or your local network, just wireless chip to wireless chip.